DÜNYA Store

 Download this album

-The musical journey of this program moves from the traditional to the original, making its way, at the same time, from city to town to village.
+The musical journey of this concert DVD moves from the traditional to the original, making its way, at the same time, from city to town to village.

 In Part I of the concert, DÜNYA and Mavi Dance present the traditional music and characters of the Istanbul shadow puppet theater Karagöz and Hacivat.
 The traditional selections represented in this section are performed with an ensemble that bears the city identity of Karagöz.